October 31, 2019

 Part II.
 One essay question (60 points).
 You will have a choice between two of the following questions:

 - Trace the beginnings of kingship in Israel.
-How did the Israelite tribes organize themselves before they had kings?
-What led them to embrace the idea of kingship?
+What led the Israelites to embrace the idea of kingship?
 How do the biblical writers evaluate Saul as Israel’s first king?

 - How do the books of Samuel and Kings describe the United Monarchy under David and Solomon?
 What seems to be the overall biblical assessment of this era?

 - Describe prophecy in ancient Israel.
 What were some of the important characteristics of Israelite prophecy?
 Cite examples from the prophetic books studied in class to support your assertions.

 - Summarize the ministry and message of either Isaiah of Jerusalem (First Isaiah) or Jeremiah, giving attention to questions of the prophet’s biographical background, the historical situation in which he ministered, and the major themes of his message.